Poop-fish/Basic-NotePad-Texteditor/README.md

 - Background Color: Customize the background color of the editor area.

-- Spell Check: You can check all the texts for mis spleed words and if it finds and just right click and it will bring up options to choose from
+- Spell Check: You can check all the texts for mis spelled words and if it finds one , just right click and it will bring up options to choose from

 And if you want you can highlight specifc Text or sentence and only change the hilghted text